 Considerably more field work must be done before a comprehensive key can be written for Hebeloma in the Pacific Northwest.
 It has been said in jest that there are only four species: veiled Hebeloma, poison pie (Hebeloma crustuliniforme), scaly-stalked Hebeloma (Hebeloma sinapizans group), and sweet-smelling Hebeloma (Hebeloma sacchariolens).
 That is just to illustrate the difficulty of distinguishing members of the genus which David Arora calls “another faceless and featureless collection of brownish mushrooms”.

 A monograph for the veiled Hebelomas was written by A.H.
 Smith et al. in 1983, The veiled species of Hebeloma in the western United States.
 The monograph describes more than 90 species of which about a third had collections examined from the Pacific Northwest.
 Most of the rest were described from Colorado and could occur in the Pacific Northwest.
-The monograph has now been made available by the University of Michigan online at
+The monograph has now been made available at MykoWeb:

 The keys it contains should be consulted for detailed work.
 They have been abstracted below to contain only the species that Smith et al. document from the Pacific Northwest, in this case defined as British Columbia, Washington, Oregon, and Idaho.
 Identification is based on microscopic features.